Brief

 阅读中文版报告 Read the brief in Chinese

-Three years ago, we wrote about the mounting threat that fast-growing local insurgent companies posed for multinational consumer goods companies in China.
+For years, fast-growing local insurgent companies have posed a mounting threat for multinational consumer goods companies in China.
 In our Bain Brief “Consumer Products: Now’s the Time to Double Down in China,” we explained how, increasingly, the foreign companies that were able to gain an edge against this hot competition were using a 4D approach:

 - Design for Chinese consumers